G-typical Witt vectors with coefficients and the norm: Definition of the Witt vectors

 \begin{definition} A truncation set for a profinite group $H$ is a set $S$ of open subgroups of $H$, such that \begin{enumerate}[(i)] \item{$S$ is upwards closed (i.e.\ if $U \in S$ and $U'$ an open subgroup of $H$ containing $U$ then $U' \in S$), and} \item{$S$ is closed under conjugation.} \end{enumerate} \end{definition}

-Let $G$ a profinite group, $H$ an open subgroup and $S$ a truncation set for $H$.
-Let $R$ a commutative ring and $M$ an $R$-module.
+Let $G$ be a profinite group, $H$ an open subgroup and $S$ a truncation set for $H$.
+Let $R$ be a commutative ring and $M$ an $R$-module.
 We will define a Hausdorff topological abelian group of Witt vectors $W^S_{H \le G}(R; M)$.

 As in the case of the usual Witt vectors, the group $W^S_{H \le G}(R; M)$ is hard to describe very explicitly.
 Instead we show that there is a unique construction (up to unique isomorphism) satisfying various conditions.
-These were inspired by the various previous definitions of Witt vectors, particularly those properties used in \cite{dotto_witt_nodate} to describe Witt vectors with coefficients.
+These were inspired by the various previous definitions of Witt vectors, particularly those properties used in \cite{dotto_witt_2025} Section~1.1 to describe Witt vectors with coefficients.
 One subtlety is that our specification will require making some arbitrary choices, although these won't affect the final result.

 For the usual Witt vectors, we know the underlying set of $W_{n, p}(R)$ is $\prod_{0 \le i < n} R$, and the ring operations are governed by the ghost map $w : \prod_{0 \le i < n} R \to \prod_{0 \le j < n} R$.
 In our case, we can't immediately describe the underlying space so precisely, but it will at least be a topological quotient of